 IVAs are more suitable for people with assets or larger available income.
+Seek advice before committing to an IVA to understand any potential consequences to your assets as the rules are complex.

+For example, in the final year of an IVA, you may be asked to remortgage your home to release equity.
 Your IVA may contain specific conditions about how you manage your money during the period of your IVA.